 Registering for Self Assessment is probably the most awkward part of the process.
 Once you’re registered, filing returns in future should be far more straightforward, providing you keep a note of your username and password for the service.

-Keep any information you’ll need for future returns in a safe place.
-You should keep your records for at least 22 months after the end of the tax year the tax return is for.
-So, if you submit your 2018/19 tax return online by 31 January 2020, keep your records until at least the end of January 2023.
 Also, you should make a note in your diary to file your next return well in advance of next year’s Self Assessment deadline.
-You can file your return at any time after the current tax year ends on 5th April.
+You can file your return at any time after the tax year ends on 5th April each year.